Stokke: Nature preserves

-Nature preserves in Stokke include the island of Langø, Bokemoa, Melsomvik plant and wildlife preserve as well as the lakes Robergvannet and Akersvannet.
-Langø Island lies in the Tønsberg Fjord and is a car-free island consisting of meadows, knolls, salt meadows, small bays, and forests.
+Nature preserves in Stokke include the island of Langøya, Bokemoa, Melsomvik plant and wildlife preserve as well as the lakes Robergvannet and Akersvannet.
+The island of Langøya lies in the Tønsbergfjorden and is a car-free island consisting of meadows, knolls, salt meadows, small bays, and forests.
 It became a landscape conservation area in 2006.
 It is known for its wide variety of rare wildflowers including species such as sea thrift, alternate-leaved golden-saxifrage, cowslip, greater yellow-rattle, sticky catchfly, and many others.

 Demographics

-The annual population growth is twice as high as Vestfold County as a whole, and the expected life expectancy is higher than the county median.
-13 percent of Stokke's population were first- or second-generation immigrants as of 2014.
+The annual population growth in Stokke was twice as high as Vestfold County as a whole, and the expected life expectancy is higher than the county median.
+About 13 percent of Stokke's population were first- or second-generation immigrants as of 2014.

 Transportation

-European route E18 intersects the former municipality.
-Vestfoldbanen operates a railway station in the town of Stokke, Stokke Station, and Sandefjord Airport Torp is located on the former border to Sandefjord.
+European route E18 passes through the former municipality.
+Vestfoldbanen operates the Stokke Station, a railway station in the village of Stokke.
+Sandefjord Airport Torp is located on the former border with Sandefjord municipality.